How to Connect Python to MS Access Database using Pyodbc

-Need to connect Python to MS Access database using pyodbc?
+In this short guide, you’ll see how to connect Python to MS Access using pyodbc.

 Step 1: Install the Pyodbc package

-To start, install the pyodbc package that will be used to connect Python to Access.
-You may use PIP to install the pyodbc package:
+To start, install the pyodbc package that will be used to connect Python to Access:

 pip install pyodbc